anupam-sy/tf-gcp-training-lab/tf-variables_dec_def/README.md

 # Terraform - Variable declaration and definition Implementation
-This sub-project contains terraform code to understand the concept of variable declaration and definition with the help of resource deployment on Google Cloud Platform.
+This sub-project contains terraform code to understand the concept of `variable declaration and definition` with the help of resource deployment on Google Cloud Platform.

 ## Prerequisites:
 All the prerequisites mentioned in top level readme file must be fulfilled for successful execution of code.

 ## Usage:
-To learn and notice the concept implementation, read below.
+To learn and understand the concept implementation, read below.

 -   Variables can be used to make the configuration dynamic and can be defined in a file "variables.tf".
 Variable values can be passed via different ways, but the feasible option is to use the variable definition files (files ending with .tfvars extension).